Average case polyhedral complexity of the maximum stable set problem

-Although a polynomial upper bound on the polyhedral complexity yields a polynomial upper bound on the true algorithmic complexity of the problem e.g., through interior point methods—provided that the LP can be efficiently constructed and also that the size of the coefficients is kept under control (see \cite{Rothvoss11} for a discussion of this last issue)—it is becoming increasingly clear that the converse does not hold.
-Recently, \cite{CLRS13} proved that every LP for MAXCUT with approximation factor at most $2-\varepsilon$ needs at least $n^{\Omega\left(\frac{\log n}{\log \log n} \right)}$ constraints, while the approximation factor of the celebrated SDP-based polynomial time algorithm of \cite{GoemansWilliamson95} is close to $1.13$.
-Even more recently, \cite{Rothvoss13} solved another major open problem in the area by showing a $2^{\Omega(n)}$ lower bound on the size of any LP expressing the perfect matching problem. \cite{BP2014matching} show that the matching polytope does not admit any fully-polynomial size relaxation scheme (the polyhedral equivalent of an FPTAS).
+\cite{CLRS13} proved that every LP for MAXCUT with approximation factor at most $2-\varepsilon$ needs at least $n^{\Omega\left(\frac{\log n}{\log \log n} \right)}$ constraints, while the approximation factor of the celebrated SDP-based polynomial time algorithm of \cite{GoemansWilliamson95} is close to $1.13$. \cite{Rothvoss14} showed a $2^{\Omega(n)}$ lower bound on the size of any LP expressing the perfect matching problem, despite having a polynomial time algorithm by \cite{Edmonds65}. \cite{BP2015matching} show that the matching polytope does not admit any fully-polynomial size relaxation scheme (the polyhedral equivalent of an FPTAS).

 In this paper, we consider the problem of determining the \emph{average case} polyhedral complexity of the maximum stable set problem, in two different models: `uniform' and `non-uniform', see Section \ref{sec:contribution} below.
 Roughly, the uniform model asks for a single LP that works for a given set of input graphs.
 In the non-uniform model the LP can depend on the input graph $G$ but should work for every choice of weights on the vertices of $G$ (in particular, for all induced subgraphs of $G$).